Managed Futures: Definition and Portfolio Management

 3. Execution and management of investments

 All these elements are key to making profitable investments.
-They help spot trends, pick potential money-making opportunities, and manage your portfolio with skill.
+They help spot trends, evaluate futures opportunities, and manage your portfolio with skill.

 Market Analysis and Forecasting